limrun-inc/android-chrome-benchmark/README.md

 npm run non-sandbox
 ```

+`cdp.screenshot` time is about `2.8s`
-You'll see that total `cdp.commands` time is about X.
+`cdp.commands` time is about `29.2s`

 #### Android-Playwright Server in Lim Sandbox

 Run the lim-sandbox test where we enable Android-Playwright server sandbox in our
 request to Limrun API and let Playwright code connect to that server directly.
 The
-ADB tunnel is set up at Limrun infrastructure so this test doesn't need to set that
+same ADB tunnel is set up at Limrun infrastructure so this test doesn't need to set that
 up.

 The CDP communication happens in-cluster at Limrun infrastructure, running on bare metal